lecy/SyracuseLandBank/docs/index.md

 ### [Census Data](CensusData.html)

-This file contains census data from the ACS from years 2011-2015 and from the 2000 and 2010 dicennial census.
+This file contains census data from the ACS from years 2011-2015 and from the 2000 and 2010 Dicennial Census.
 42 variables are included related to housing, race, poverty, employment, vacancy, travel time to work, and more.

 ### [Fire and Police Stations](firepolice.html)